ccbogel/QualCoder/README.md

 1. If you are using audio or video, install vlc (download from site) or: `sudo apt install vlc`

-2. Install pip and venv
+2. Install pip

-`sudo apt install python3-pip python3.12-venv`
+`sudo apt install python3-pip`

 3. Download and unzip the Qualcoder folder.
 Then `cd` to the QualCoder folder.